Corsican immigration to Puerto Rico: Influence in the coffee industry

 The descendants of the Corsican settlers also became influential in the fields of education, literature, journalism and politics.
-Historian Colonel Héctor A. Negroni, (USAF-Retired), researched the Corsican-Puerto Rican connection and has documented substantial information about Puerto Rico's ties with Corsica.
-Today the town of Yauco is known as both the "Corsican Town" and "The Coffee Town".
+Historians Colonel Héctor A. Negroni, (USAF-Retired), and Enrique Vivoni Farage, PhD, have researched the Corsican-Puerto Rican connection and documented substantial information about Puerto Rico's ties with Corsica.
+Today the town of Yauco is known as both the "Corsican Town" (Pueblo de Corsos) and "The Coffee Town" (Pueblo del Café).
 A memorial was installed in Yauco with the inscription, "To the memory of our citizens of Corsican origin, France, who in the 19th Century became rooted in our village, who have enriched our culture with their traditions and helped our progress with their dedicated work – the municipality of Yauco pays them homage."
-Corsican surnames such as Paoli, Negroni and Fraticelli are common in the island.
+Corsican surnames such as Paoli, Negroni and Fraticelli are now common in the island.

+Influence in the sugar industry

+During the 19th century, many Corsican migrants started or purchased sugar mills throughout the island: for example the mills operated in Aguadilla and Aguada by the Santoni family.
+Carlos Sixto Santoni Alers operated the Central Coloso mill, which was purchased from his father in 1862.
+Many of these mills changed hands between the Corsican-Puerto Rican community, and evident through decisions by the Puerto Rican Supreme Court.

+The Spanish–American War allowed the sugar industry to thrive after American intervention, since the industry was competing and losing to Cuba and Brazil.
+Despite investment by American sugar companies, problems developed for the sugar industry, such as the Jones-Costigan Act.
+This was protectionist legislation that restricted Puerto Rican exporting of sugar in order to allow sugar companies in the mainland United States to compete.

+Sugar accounted for nearly half of agriculture in Puerto Rico, but by 1964 there was a decline in sugar production due to adverse government policies and hurricanes.
+Most of the land which hosted these sugar plantations is now owned by the Government of Puerto Rico.

 Landmarks in Yauco and Ponce

 Several properties in Yauco and Ponce, which once belonged to Corsican immigrants, are listed on the National Register of Historic Places in Puerto Rico.